curry-packages/flatcurry/README.md

   of FlatCurry programs by combining the main module and all imports into a single program that contains only the operations directly or indirectly called from a set of main operations.
-* `FlatCurry.ElimNewtype`: This module contains operations to eliminate definitions and uses of `newtype` in a FlatCurry program.
 * `FlatCurry.Files`: This module defines operations to read and write FlatCurry programs.
 * `FlatCurry.FlexRigid`: provides an operation to compute the rigid/flex status